-- Ensure that the premises used by the Medical Assessor and the worker/claimant are quiet and fit for purpose, including that they are reasonably soundproof and free from outside noise and interruption. - Ensure the background for the Medical Assessor is plain (e.g. curtain or blank wall). - Ensure the Medical Assessor and worker/claimant do not have bright lights behind them and do not sit in front of a window, which will affect the clarity of the video image. - Ensure that the equipment being used by the Medical Assessor and worker/claimant are compatible, and check the equipment proposed to be used by the worker/claimant is adequate to provide clear audio and quality visual images. - Ensure that there is ready access to resources to manage technological difficulties. - Establish the identity of the worker/claimant. - Identify whether any other person is present with the worker/claimant at the time of the assessment. - Advise the worker/claimant that they are not allowed by law to make a recording of the video assessment. - Advise the worker that the assessment will not be recorded.
-Note: A Medical Assessor should only record a video consultation in exceptional circumstances and only if the worker/claimant consents.
+- Ensure that the premises used by the Medical Assessor and the claimant/worker are quiet and fit for purpose, reasonably soundproof and free from outside noise and interruption. - Ensure the background for the Medical Assessor is plain (e.g. curtain or blank wall). - Ensure the Medical Assessor and claimant/worker do not have bright lights behind them and do not sit in front of a window, which will affect the clarity of the video image. - Ensure that the equipment being used by the Medical Assessor and claimant/worker are compatible by checking the equipment used by the claimant/worker provides adequate clear audio and quality visual images. - Ensure that there is ready access to resources to manage technological difficulties. - Establish the identity of the claimant/worker. - Identify whether any other person is present with the claimant/worker at the time of the assessment. - Advise the claimant/worker that they are not allowed by law to make a recording of the video assessment. - Advise the claimant/worker that the assessment will not be recorded.

+Note: A Medical Assessor should only record a video consultation in exceptional circumstances and only if the claimant/worker consents.
 Medical Assessors must take steps to ensure the confidentiality and privacy of health information, bearing in mind the possible security breaches that can occur with electronically stored information.